buggyrace/buggy-race-about/docs/static-content/task-list.md

     /projects/tasks/1-add

 and automatically redirect to the form with the anchor tag.
-If you don't want this behaviour, you can disable it by switching the config setting `IS_TASK_URL_WITH_ANCHOR` to `Yes`, which always usings the URL without requiring redirection.
+Task redirection is also case insensitive.
+If you don't want this behaviour, you can disable it by switching the config setting `IS_TASK_URL_WITH_ANCHOR` to `Yes`, which always uses the URL without requiring redirection.

 {: .navigation}
 **Admin** → **Config** → Config:**Tasks**